uqmars/constitution/Regulations.md

 This revision of the regulations is enacted and valid as of this 10th day of October, 2024.

-These regulations are supplementary to The Constitution.
+These regulations are supplementary to The Constitution, with the purpose to standardise the interpretation of The Constitution.
+Any Regulations created should have little to no impact upon Club Members who do not belong to the Management Committee outside that which The Constitution already impacts.

 In the event that there are any contradictions between these Regulations and The Constitution, then The Constitution shall take precedence.
+In such a case, these Regulations should be revised.

 ---